Call Azure Function From SPFX Webpart

 call azure function from spfx webpart

-Now Just to make sure the Azure Function is working fine, you can click on the Test/Run and then Provide the value for the name parameter in the body and click on the Run button.
-You can able to see it ran successfully for me and I got the perfect Response Code.
+Now, just to make sure the Azure Function is working, click Test/Run, enter a value for the name parameter in the body, and click Run.
+You can see it ran successfully for me, and I got the perfect Response Code.

 spfx call azure function

-Now click on the Get Function URL button, which is next to the Test/Run button.
+Now, click on the Get Function URL button next to the Test/Run button.
 Then copy the URL and keep it with you.
-That URL we need to use it in our code next.
-I have copied the URL and it is like below
+We need to use that URL in our code next.
+I have copied the URL, and it is as follows

 https://mydemofunctionspfx.azurewebsites.net/api/MyHttpTrigger